This map is not suitable for use with magic, and contains only details visible from a ship while avoiding confrontation with hostile powers.

 This town is built on a headland overlooking a wide inlet where a river comes down into a natural bay.
 Bone Beach obviously takes its name from this large inlet - the beaches here are absolutely covered in what seem to be the bones of massive creatures.
 Here and there the rotting corpse of a great drake lies, surrounded by packs of smaller creatures and circling seabirds.
 It is as if generation after generation of behemoths - some from the land some from the sea - come here to die.
 There also seems to be a healthy population of larger drakes here - including several that have been encountered as part of the Grendel armies on the Imperial side of the bay.

-The settlement - believed to be called Haurlatch - is build in and around the bones of a true behemoth, a creature of breathtaking size that looks to bear some of the characteristics of a great lizard and some of a whale.
+The settlement - believed to be called Haurlatch - is built in and around the bones of a true behemoth, a creature of breathtaking size that looks to bear some of the characteristics of a great lizard and some of a whale.
 Overlooking the town stands a rambling ancient structure topped with a great beacon light.
 Banners flutter from the walls bearing stylised images that identify it as a major moridun of the Kraken's Jaws.

 Tathar